-The figures for CDBG Actual include the public service and fair housing programs as well as the housing rehabilitation program.
-In addition to the numbers shown above, there were a total of 120 participants who were above the low- and moderate-income level (118 in the Harbor Area Gang Alternatives Program, and two in the fair housing services program).
+The figures for CDBG Actual include the public service and fair housing programs as well as the housing rehabilitation and emergency rental assistance programs.
+In addition to the numbers shown above, there were a total of 132 participants who were above the low- and moderate-income level (131 in the Harbor Area Gang Alternatives Program, and one in the fair housing services program).

-The City of Carson obtained HOME funding in PY 2017 through the California Department of Housing and Community Development (HCD), and would have continued serving residents through that resource in PY 2020 if not for the aforementioned sales price complication.
+The City of Carson obtained HOME funding in PY 2017 through the California Department of Housing and Community Development (HCD), and would have continued serving residents through that resource in PY 2021, but, as noted above, that grant has expired.